EthanHolman/coup-game/README.md

 ## Internal Server Events:

-These events occur between the game connection server and the game logic
+These internal events occur between the websocket server and game server components

 - PAUSE_GAME {reason}
 - RESUME_GAME {reason}
+- PLAYER_DISCONNECT {}
+- PLAYER_RECONNECT {}

 ## Clients losing connection:

+If a client/player loses their connection before the game has started, they will be removed from the game and their cards re-added to the deck.
-In the event any client/player loses their connection, the game will enter a 'paused' state.
+In the event any client/player loses their connection after the game has started, the game will enter a 'paused' state.
 The player will have the option to re-join the game using the same username.
-In the event they cannot re-connect, the game host will have the option to kick them from the game and resume gameplay.
+In case they can't reconnect, the game host will have the option to kick them from the game and resume gameplay.
+Kicking the player will mark them as 'online' again, and reveal all their cards -- rendering them 'out' of the game.

 ## Easter eggs